ver.2014.04.03 – Ubuntu 12.04 based, 64bit only

-* Base system means just base apps installed, more are easily installable through the menu, by just clicking on an item.
+* Base system means just base apps installed (Firefox.
+VLC,Image Viewer…) more are easily installable through the applications menu, by just clicking on a Launcher.

 How to make a Live-USB stick: